mzxio/red/transcription/book one/Crashing.md

 “What just happened?"

-`Error: Signal Outside Expected Range`
+`Error: signal outside expected range.`

 "What a fucking mess.”